AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 ![AzureBatch](/assets/users/sergeyperus/Newjob.png)

 In a few minutes you can see the heatmap with all active VMs in your pool.
-Also, you can make remote connection to any node and see what is going on.

 ![Heatmap](/assets/users/sergeyperus/heatmap.png)

 Moreover, you can make a remote connection to any VM ang figure out what is going on

 ![Cpuload](/assets/users/sergeyperus/cpuload.png)

+Now, its time